 Our research output will form the basis for, and be captured in, a series of ongoing annual alternative finance industry and benchmarking reports with the primary purpose to provide the best available market data and analysis of the industry for policymakers and regulators globally.

 The CCAF’s research, data and findings have been widely cited by government, policy and regulatory bodies and international organisations.
-A selection of examples of the CCAF’s policy impact and activities are listed hereafter along with a selection of citations:
+It has undertaken an array of commissioned work for regulators and policymakers including the following

 - Commissioned by the Financial Conduct Authority (FCA) to conduct collaborative research and provide evidence for the review crowdfunding and P2P lending regulation in the UK (2017)